-Holly Hotchner is the president and CEO of the National Women’s History Museum, a role she has served in since 2019.
-With extensive experience in building museums—structurally and programmatically—Hotchner brings a wealth of leadership and knowledge to the National Women’s History Museum as it enters an exciting next chapter: a physical presence in D.C. that complements its long history of virtual programming.
+Holly Hotchner was the president and CEO of the National Women’s History Museum from 2019 through March 2022.
+With extensive experience in building museums—structurally and programmatically—Hotchner brought a wealth of leadership and knowledge to the National Women’s History Museum as it entered an exciting next chapter: a physical presence in D.C. that complements its long history of virtual programming.

 Hotchner’s career has centered on institutional advancement and creating new and engaging experiences for museum visitors.
 For 17 years, she served as the director of the American Craft Museum, a niche museum in New York reimagined under her leadership.
 She subsequently became the founding director of the Museum of Arts and Design—a new kind of interdisciplinary museum adhering to the values of craftsmanship—and expanded the mission to include creativity across traditional boundaries.
 In translating that vision, she grew both the collection and the institution itself, leading the museum through site and architect selection and expanding its small base to millions of visitors.
 Under her leadership, Hotchner developed the Board, enhanced staff, and raised $120 million from an initial modest donor base, all of which has left a lasting impact on the field of contemporary design, decorative arts, and craft.